Freegle/iznik-server-go/README.md

 Iznik is a platform for online reuse of unwanted items.
 This is a work-in-progress implementation of the server in Go.
-The initial aim is to provide fast read-only access, so that we can render pages more rapidly.
+The initial aim is to provide fast read-only access, so that we can render pages significantly faster than the [PHP server](https://github.com/Freegle/iznik-server).

 ## Status

-So far this a proof of concept to see whether we can have a Go version of the server which is significantly faster than the [PHP version](https://github.com/Freegle/iznik-server).
+This is a WIP.

 What works - read-only access to:
 * Groups